chestm007/py_build_server/README.md

 An automated build server written for Python, works with python2 and python3

 ####About
-monitors git repository either by polling or listening for webhook messages, and when new tagged versions are released, builds and uploads to your chosen repository via twine
+monitors git repository either by polling or listening for webhook messages, and when new tagged versions are released, builds and uploads to your chosen repository via twine.

+- Features
+  - Bitbucket and Github webhook support
+  - has a super cool API (not really, only 3 payloads are supported)
+  - can run tests before building and uploading (nosetest only at the moment.)

 ####Installation
 `sudo pip2 install py-build-server`